w3f/Grants-Program/applications/ocelloids_xcm_monitoring_service.md

 Since notifications and XCM message matching tasks are stored in the database and retried until success, we will provide a method to clear pending states.
 This is crucial to prevent indefinite retries of pending tasks.
 For example, if a webhook endpoint is changed while a notification is pending, it may never succeed.

-We will supply a script enabling administrators to inspect and remove XCM messages matching and notification tasks from the database.
+We will supply a script enabling administrators to inspect and remove XCM message matching and notification tasks from the database.

 ### Tech Stack